mendix/docs/content/developerportal/deploy/sap-cloud-platform.md

 ![](attachments/sap-cloud-platform/delete-app.png)

 {{% alert type="info" %}}
-This will not stop the app and delete the deployment of the app in the SAP Cloud Portal.
+This will not stop the app and delete the deployment of the app in SAP Cloud Platform.

 If you want to delete your app and all its resources, delete the environment and resources first before you leave the app via the Mendix Developer Portal.
 {{% /alert %}}